Physically-based Lighting Generation for Robotic Manipulation: Applications

 \subsection{Distractor Placement in Cluttered Environments}

-Previous methods typically place distractors via inpainting using text-driven generative models~\citep{yu2023scaling, chen2023genaug, mandi2022cacti}.
-We take a different approach by leveraging the meshes of the scene and distractors for physically plausible placement in Blender~\citep{blender}.
+Through the meshes of the scene and distractors, we conduct physically plausible distractor placement in Blender~\cite{blender}.
 As shown in \textit{Fig.}~\ref{fig:distractor}, we first align the surface normal with Blender's default gravity axis (Z-axis).
 This requires the user to manually select a mesh face whose surface normal is parallel to the gravity direction using the Blender API.
-A random position within the bounding box of $\Lambda$ (\textit{Eq.}~\ref{eq:depth_to_mesh}) is sampled, and the distractor mesh — assigned a pseudo-mass of 1kg at its geometric center — is dropped to simulate its motion under gravity.
+A random position within the bounding box of $\Lambda$ (\textit{Eq.}~\ref{eq:depth_to_mesh}) is sampled, and the distractor mesh (assigned a pseudo-mass of 1kg at its geometric center) is dropped to simulate its motion under gravity.
 The final placement of the distractor is determined by its stable resting state following the gravity-based simulation.
 The full simulation process is available in the supplementary video.